Rin Kadokura: Pro Wrestling Wave (2016–present)

 Kadokura made several appearances in Pro Wrestling Wave's signature events such as Catch the Wave, working her first matches at the 2017 edition, placing herself in the Other Than Block and scoring a total of seven points after going against Sareee, Mochi Miyagi and Saki, and then losing to Rina Yamashita in the semi-finals.
 At the 2019 edition of the event which was also for the vacant Wave Single Championship, she placed herself in the Technical Block and scoring a total of two points after facing Takumi Iroha, Mika Iwata and Sakura Hirota.
 She also competed in Dual Shock Wave, a one-night tag-team tournament which took place on September 17, 2017, where she teamed up with Takumi Iroha as NEW-TRA to defeat Boss To Mammy (Mio Momono and Yumi Ohka).

 All Elite Wrestling (2021)

-Kadokura made her debut in All Elite Wrestling on February 15, 2021, taking part in an AEW Women's World Championship Eliminator Tournament which culminated at Revolution, unsuccessfully facing Aja Kong in a first round match.
+Kadokura made her debut in All Elite Wrestling (AEW) on February 15, 2021, taking part in an AEW Women's World Championship Eliminator Tournament which culminated at Revolution, unsuccessfully facing Aja Kong in a first round match.
 On February 28, 2021, she teamed up with Hikaru Shida and Mei Suruga to defeat Veny, Maki Itoh and Emi Sakura in a six-person tag team match.

 Personal life

 It was reported (and later confirmed in an in-ring statement) that Rin Kadokura had married Kensuke Sasaki and Akira Hokuto's eldest son Kennosuke in April 2022.
 In that same in-ring statement, Kadokura announced that while she was indeed married, she was both continuing her wrestling career as well as continuing to perform under her current ring name.
+Their daughter was born in August 9, 2023, in Canada.